Bishop Aldhelm's CE

 All Key Adults (DSL/DDSLs) have attended an Operation Encompass local briefing as well as national online training.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.

 Click here for more information about Domestic Abuse, how to access support and what to look out for when supporting others.
+Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available here and here.
+National Domestic Violence Helpline: 0808 2000247, Poole Domestic Abuse Outreach: 01202 710777.

 For further information about Operation Encompass and domestic abuse, please see the dowloads section below.

 Click here for information about 'County Lines'.
 This is a major safeguarding issue in our country and county currently.
 Children as young as 7 are being put in danger by criminals who are taking advantage of how innocent and inexperienced these young people are.
 Any child can be exploited, no matter their background.
+Below, in the downloads section is also a Parent Guide for County Lines, published by Escapeline, a charity which works with our Year 5 and 6 children to ensue that they know the dangers of this form of child exploitation.

 Click here for information from the NSPCC regarding Child Sexual abuse and exploitation.
 The PANTS message is very important and one which we regularly share with our children in school.
 Make sure you are keeping up to date with the information available out there!